sAjibuu/Upload_Bypass/README.md

   -d , --data=

      (Optional) - for example: '"submit": "submit"' - Use double quotes and wrapp it with single quotes.
-Use comma to separate multi headers.
+Use comma to separate multi data.

   -l , --location